When you buy a product through a link on our site, we may earn a commission. Learn More.

 Make sure that any perishables are checked regularly to ensure they do not go bad.
 It is also a good idea to check the tools that can be reused at least twice a year to ensure they are working properly, and check the container for damage or wear just as often.

-If your kit has medical supplies, check any expiration dates as well as packaging for bandages to ensure they remain sterile and safe for use.
+If your kit has medical supplies for tending to cuts, treating burns while camping, or other necessities, check any expiration dates as well as packaging for bandages to ensure they remain sterile and safe for use.

 A Survival Kit is Not a First-Aid Kit